 • It is an easy method of deforestation.

-• Causes heavy flood in the rivers below.
+• Causes heavy floods in the rivers below.

-• Siltation to the tanks, nallas, river and reservoirs.
+• Siltation to the tanks, Dallas, river, and reservoirs.

-• Ecology is disturbed and destroyed, which never restored.
+• Ecology is disturbed and destroyed, which is never restored.

 • Soil erosion and loss of nutrients.

 1. Which of the following methods does not help in conserving soil fertility and moisture?

 A. Contour ploughing